jimburton/vehicle-tracker/README.md

     }

 Once you ge this working, you should see the vehicles waiting on the edge of the area before receiving permission to enter.
+You may notice that some vehicles continue to wait while other vehicles are given permission to enter.
 Change the semaphore to one that uses a *fair policy* (i.e. the next thread to be woken up will be the one that has been waiting longest).
 What difference does this make to the way the application runs?